-Have you ever travelled to a place that you felt the guidebooks downplayed and other travellers overlooked?
+Have you ever travelled to a place that you felt the guidebooks downplayed and other travelers overlooked?
 There are many destinations that do not receive the time and credit they deserve.
 Some are jumping off points to bigger adventures (such as the mountain town of Kalaw in Burma) others are port or terminal towns leading to more exotic destinations (such as Split in Croatia).
-When you do investigate and become acquainted with these destinations, it is surprising that travellers do not spend more time exploring the “starting points.”
+When you do investigate and become acquainted with these destinations, it is surprising that travelers do not spend more time exploring the “starting points.”

 An Overshadowed Destination

 However, there is another type of overlooked destination.
 Those that are overshadowed by a bigger, better known on the tourist trail place.
 One of these destinations is beautiful Tasmania.

 You will be stunned by the natural beauty on every part of the island and genuine kindness of the people who live there.
 After visiting, travelers are dumbfounded by how little attention Tasmania receives from international and domestic travelers.
 Sure, Lonely Planet details the different sights around Tasmania, and points out a pub or two.
 But what reading and research fail to do is impress how much time a traveller could spend on this wild island.

 For many visitors to the Australian mainland, Tasmania is a short stopover, or even an afterthought, to the many sights and destinations of the country.

 Even for Australians (who have never visited Tasmania), there is a misconception that Tasmania is a great place to visit for a couple of days, but becomes boring on day two or three.